-1 In certain instances, Total Contributions Paid to Date may exceed Capital Committed as certain partnerships may call fees outside of commitment and most partnerships reserve a limited right to recycle capital and/or recall distributions.
+In certain instances, Total Contributions Paid to Date may exceed Capital Committed as certain partnerships may call fees outside of commitment and most partnerships reserve a limited right to recycle capital and/or recall distributions.

-2 Unfunded Commitment amounts are an approximation due to the inclusion of recallable distributions.
+&lt;sup>2 Unfunded Commitment amounts are an approximation due to the inclusion of recallable distributions.

-3 The Net IRR calculations were performed by Meketa Investment Group.
-Total Program IRR is net of fees, expenses, and carried interest for each partnership and net of Meketa Investment Group fees.
-Partnership and Vintage Year IRRs are net of partnership fees but gross of Meketa Investment Group fees.
+The Net IRR calculations were performed by Meketa Investment Group.
+Total Program IRR is net of fees, expenses, and carried interest for each partnership but gross of Meketa Investment Group fees.